temporal-community/temporal-ai-agent/docs/setup.md

 #### Fallback LLM Configuration

 The system includes automatic fallback functionality to improve reliability when the primary LLM becomes unavailable.
-The LLM Manager provides transparent failover with automatic recovery detection.

 Configure fallback LLM settings in your `.env` file: